Little Einsteins: Theme park appearances

 Annie, June, Leo, and Quincy were formerly meet-and-greet characters at Animation Courtyard in Disneyland Paris.
 As of 2009, Leo and June appeared at the buffet in Hollywood & Vine.
 Although Leo stopped appearing at the buffet as of 2012, June continued to appear in Hollywood & Vine until 2015.

 Video games

 A video game based on the series was released on the Game Boy Advance in September 2006.
 The video game featured seven multi-level missions, 21 games with classic pieces of art and music, and six modes of game play.
 Other Little Einsteins video games were released for the V.Smile and Zippity in 2009.

 Legacy

 On January 2, 2006, Little Einsteins appeared as a giant float made of flowers, seeds, bark, leaves, and other natural materials at the 117th Annual Tournament of Roses Parade in Pasadena, California.

-In 2014, a YouTube user uploaded a trap remix of the theme song on YouTube.
+In 2014, a YouTube user uploaded a trap remix of the show's theme song on YouTube.
 The remix gained popularity in February 2015, inspiring people to upload Vine videos of celebrity mismatches and children dancing in pajamas.